dylancreaven/projectGraphTheory/README.md

 # projectGraphTheory
-# README - Graph Theory Project - Non-Deterministic Finite Automaton
+# CODE TO BE REVIEWED FOR PROJECT IS REGEX.PY
 # Dylan Creaven - G00354442

-# #CODE TO BE REVIEWED FOR PROJECT IS REGEX.PY
+# README - Graph Theory Project - Non-Deterministic Finite Automaton

 Objective of Project: Create a program that was able to create a Non-Deterministic Finite Automaton to represent a regular expression and match a string to the regular expression.